Amaretto Poached Pears

 Pears with chocolate sauce sounds fab too!
 I’ll definitely have to try that one next time 🙂

 What a wonderful way to enjoy, sweet succulent BC pears!
 Thank you, for sharing such a delightful recipe!!
-So, going to try making this recipe!!
+So, going to make this recipe again!!

 You’re welcome, Mark!
 Good luck with the pears.
 Let me know how you like them 🙂